grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 ## Start from the end

-This is a technique that I suggest to people that seem to have absolutely no idea how to start.
-I got it from Kent Beck's book Test Driven Development by Example.
+This is a technique that I suggest to people that seem to have no idea how to start.
+I got it from Kent Beck's book Test-Driven Development by Example.
 It seems funny at first glance, but I found it quite powerful at times.
-The trick is to write the Statement "backwards", i.e. starting with what the result verification (in terms of the *GIVEN-WHEN-THEN* structure, we would say that we start with our *THEN* part).
+The trick is to write the Statement "backward", i.e. starting with what the result verification (in terms of the *GIVEN-WHEN-THEN* structure, we would say that we start with our *THEN* part).

-This works well when we are quite sure of what the outcome of a behavior should be, but not quite so sure of how to get there.
+This works well when we are quite sure of what the outcome in our scenario should be, but not quite so sure of how to get there.

 ### Example

 Imagine we are writing a class containing the rules for granting or denying access to a reporting functionality.
 This reporting functionality is based on roles.
-We have no idea what the API should look like and how to write our Statement, but we do know one thing: in our domain the access can be either granted or denied.
-Let's take the first case we can think of -- the "access granted" case -- and, starting backwards, begin with the following assertion:
+We have no idea what the API should look like and how to write our Statement, but we do know one thing: in our domain, the access can be either granted or denied.
+Let's take the first case we can think of -- the "access granted" case -- and, as we are moving backward from the end, let's begin with the following assertion:

 ```csharp
 //THEN
 Assert.True(accessGranted);
 ```

 Ok, that part was easy, but did we make any progress with that?
 Of course we did -- we now have code that does not compile, with the error caused by the variable `accessGranted`.
 Now, in contrast to the previous approach where we translated a GIVEN-WHEN-THEN structure into a Statement, our goal is not to make this compile as soon as possible.
 Instead, we need to answer the question: how do I know whether the access is granted or not?
-The answer: it is the result of authorization of the allowed role.
+The answer: it is the result of the authorization of the allowed role.
 Ok, so let's just write it down in code, ignoring everything that stands in our way:

 ```csharp
 //WHEN